 The operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
-The Company b.
+The Company has identified twelve months as its operating cycle.

+b.
 Use of Estimates

 The preparation of financial statements in conformity with Ind AS requires the management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities and the disclosure of contingent liabilities.
-Estimates include provision for employee benefits, provision for doubtful trade receivables/advances/contingencies, allowance for slow/non-moving inventories, and useful life of Fixed Assets, provision for taxation, etc., during and at the end of the reporting period.
+Estimates include provision for employee benefits, provision for doubtful trade receivables/advances/contingencies, allowance for slow/non-moving inventories, and useful life of Property, Plant and Equipemnt, net, provision for taxation, etc., during and at the end of the reporting period.
 Although these estimates are based on the management's best knowledge of current events and actions, uncertainty about these assumptions and estimates could result in the outcomes requiring a material adjustment to the carrying amounts of assets or liabilities in future periods.